Rugby-RFU backing Jones, accepts 'progress' analysis is tough sell | Sports-Games

 Rugby-RFU backing Jones, accepts 'progress' analysis is tough sell

-"Since 2019 Eddie's been very clear and up front about things that would need to happen" he said.
-"Those have not always been transparent or published out there, but if you think about players that have come in...a lot of them he’s identified for some time.
-"He felt that the spirit in the side needed to improve and we needed to break down some of the club relationships and forge one England identity.
-We’ve seen that come on leaps and bounds.
+ONE IDENTITY Sweeney said Jones had felt the team spirit needed to improve and club relationships broken down to forge one England identity.

+"We’ve seen that come on leaps and bounds.
 Another big one is leadership on the field of play.
 The other one is decision-making – maturity and composure in critical moments.
-We think we’re not there yet.

-"We speak on a very frequent basis and he updates us in terms of our thinking and where he thinks we’re falling short.
+We think we’re not there yet," Sweeney said.
+"We speak on a very frequent basis and he updates us in terms where he thinks we’re falling short.
 He’s got the absolute belief and commitment of the players.
 Given all of that, we believe he’s the right guy to take us through."

+Conor O'Shea, RFU director of performance rugby, echoed the thoughts of many observers that, individually, most England players performed well, but struggled to launch dangerous attacks.
+In the games against Scotland, Ireland, Wales and France England managed three tries, and despite encouraging moments from new boys Marcus Smith, Freddie Steward and Harry Randall, the backline rarely threatened.

+"Those players did make a difference, there were so many good individual performances," O'Shea said.
+"I think if you work hard enough, those margins that are so tight at top level... generally the great players will get you over that line.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)